swflynn/N-DOF/quasi_src/scripts/README.md

 The points must be generated externally (a matlab script has been attached for doing this) see https://www.mathworks.com/help/stats/qrandset.scramble.html for matlab details.

+### permutation:
+Fortran-90 script to determine the number of permutations available in a system with a d-dimensional wavefunction and a maximum total excitation constraint on the system.
+The script requires an input dimensionality (must be less than 10), and a total excitation constraint, and computes the total number of permutations.

 ### permutations:
 Fortran-90 script to determine the number of permutations available in a system with a d-dimensional wavefunction and a maximum excitation constraing of Vmax (the total number of excitations in the total wavefunction).
 Input the spatial dimension and maximum excitation, output Jmax, and v(d,Jmax) containing all of the permutations.